role

 Cited Detail

 An early-to-mid role built on automation and API workflows, mapped to Computer Network Architects (SOC 15-1241) at medium confidence - occupation-level evidence, not a guarantee.
 Top skills: critical thinking, reading comprehension, writing (automation is as much about reading docs and scripting clearly as networking).
-Realistic sequence (planning context, not a promise): foundations first - CompTIA Network+ (N10-009, Moderate) or Cisco CCNA (200-301, Moderate) builds the base (structural bands, not pass rates) - then Cisco CCNA Automation (200-901, Moderate), the strongest seeded match for learners with Python, API, and Cisco-platform goals.
+Realistic sequence (planning context, not a promise): foundations first - CompTIA Network+ (N10-009) or Cisco CCNA (200-301) builds the base; CompTIA points to A+ plus 9-12 months in a junior network role, Cisco to roughly a year working with its platforms (recommendations, not requirements) - then Cisco CCNA Automation (200-901), the strongest seeded match for learners with Python, API, and Cisco-platform goals.
 Outlook: BLS projects Computer Network Architects to grow 11.9% over 2024-2034, ~11,200 openings/yr - a multi-year occupation-level projection, not validated to the specific "network automation engineer" title (which has no own BLS occupation yet).

 AI & this career